FJSolutions/ts-dotenv/README.md

-# ts-dotenv
+# type-env

 Is a strongly `TypeScript` module for accessing values from a .env file and process.env and providing a strongly typed interface to those properties using decorators.

 I really liked [Leo Baker Hytch's `ts-dotenv`](https://github.com/LeoBakerHytch/ts-dotenv) project but wanted it to use decorators instead of a configuration object.

 ## Configuration

-Create a file (e.g. `environment.ts`) that will define a class to contain the properties defined in the `.env` file, and annotate them with the `@Prop` decorator.
+Create a file (eg. `environment.ts`) that will define a class to contain the properties defined in the `.env` file, and annotate them with the `@Prop` decorator.

 ```js